mlin/miniwdl-cloud/README.md

 During creation of the FSx for Lustre share, it's populated with file & directory entries mirroring your S3 bucket.
 For example, the object `s3://your-bucket/foo/bar.txt` surfaces as `/mnt/shared/foo/bar.txt`, which `miniwdl run` can use as an input like any local file.
 (FSx automatically transfers the S3 data when needed; [see its docs](https://docs.aws.amazon.com/fsx/latest/LustreGuide/fsx-data-repositories.html))

-Alternatively, you can use `aws s3` on the manager instance to download files onto `/mnt/shared` for use as WDL inputs; the manager has an IAM role granting it read/write access to the same bucket.
-This is suboptimal for large files because it pipes them through the small manager instance, so use FSx if possible.
+Alternatively, you can use `aws s3 cp` or `aws s3 sync` on the manager instance to download files onto `/mnt/shared` for use as WDL inputs; the manager has an IAM role granting it read/write access to the same bucket.
+The FSx approach is preferable to this because it avoids piping data through the small manager instance.
 It won't work to supply `s3://` URIs in WDL inputs directly, because workers don't have the IAM role by default, but it can be made so; see Security, below.

 ### Automatic writeback of workflow outputs